Cleora alienaria

 Cleora alienaria is a moth of the family Geometridae first described by Francis Walker in 1860.
 It is found in Sri Lanka, the Indian subregion to the Andaman Islands, Thailand, Sundaland, Taiwan, and Lesser Sundas as far east as Timor and Christmas Island.

+Description

 Adults are polymorphic and show clear color differences; this leads to confusion of classification.
 The discal spot of the forewing is clearly defined.
 The caterpillar is a leafy green color with fine linear marbling.
 There is a narrow, lenticular, transverse white bar anterior to dorsolateral brown tubercles.
 This white bar is divided centrally by a black triangle.
 The caterpillar is known to feed on Falcataria moluccana, Acacia mangium, Cinnamomum, Sambucus, and Dalbergia monetaria.